ReZeroE/Personal-Server/README.md

  - Signing mechanism: [HMAC](https://www.okta.com/identity-101/hmac/#:~:text=Hash%2Dbased%20message%20authentication%20code,use%20signatures%20and%20asymmetric%20cryptography.) (previously implemented with private/public key pair using RSA)

 The servers uses the "stateless authentification" method.
 Unlike in traditional schemes in which the server must maintain a session store to remember past actions by a client, the presented token contains proof of past authentication, and thus the server can directly proceed in handling the request if it can validate the token.
-The countermeasure for stateless authentification's downside (difficulty in revoking a user’s access since tokens are issued directly to the client), the the server keeps a revocation lists (in which case a session-like functionality).
+To counter stateless authentification's downside (difficulty in revoking a user’s access since tokens are issued directly to the client), the the server keeps a revocation lists (in which case a session-like functionality).

 ## HTML5 Fallback
 Modern web applications exploit the History API, which is a feature by which JavaScript code in the client can change the URL that’s displayed in the address bar, making it appear to the user that they have navigated to a new URL when in fact all changes to the page were driven by JavaScript code that was originally loaded.
 The server supports HTML5 fallback by redirecting the user to a pre-specified homepage.

 ## Multi-client Support (multithreading)
-The server is capable of supporting multiple clients simultaneously through multi-threading by accpeting new clients and process HTTP requests even while HTTP transactions with an already accepted clients are still in progress
+The server is capable of supporting multiple clients simultaneously through multi-threading by accpeting new clients and process HTTP requests even while HTTP transactions with an already accepted clients are still in progress.

 With the multithreading approach, the server imposes a reasonable limit to the number of acceptable clients based on the number of available logical cores on the machine.